 - Shoes are required.

 - Indecent exposure is prohibited.

 - Passengers must allow proper securing of mobility devices and wheelchairs on all vehicles.

-- Rider’s hygiene, health and/or behavior must not pose a risk to other riders or BFT staff.
+- Rider’s behavior must not pose a risk to other riders or BFT staff.

 - All riders should pay the appropriate fare upon boarding (see fares section).
 Drivers do not make change.

 - Pets must be in pet carriers (all pets must be enclosed in a carrier that will remain secured).
 Pet and carrier may not exceed 25 pounds.